 Yeadon is a somewhat small borough located in the state of Pennsylvania.
 With a population of 11,523 people and three constituent neighborhoods, Yeadon is the 88th largest community in Pennsylvania.

-Yeadon is a decidedly white-collar borough, with fully 88.39% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Yeadon is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Yeadon who work in office and administrative support (20.49%), healthcare (9.87%), and healthcare suport services (8.43%).
+Yeadon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Yeadon is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Yeadon who work in office and administrative support (16.54%), healthcare (9.95%), and healthcare suport services (8.96%).

 Even though Yeadon is a smaller borough, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The per capita income in Yeadon in 2010 was $26,828, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $107,312 for a family of four.
+The per capita income in Yeadon in 2010 was $25,547, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $102,188 for a family of four.
 However, Yeadon contains both very wealthy and poor people as well.

 The people who call Yeadon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yeadon residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Yeadon include African, Jamaican, Irish, and Italian.
+Important ancestries of people in Yeadon include African, Jamaican, Irish, and Other Subsaharan African.

 The most common language spoken in Yeadon is English.
 Other important languages spoken here include French and African languages.